 Material pertaining to consumer buying, including shopping lists, sales receipts, and store catalogs/brochures.

-Material concerning services provided by the government for people who need assistance, such as the poor, elderly, disabled, and children.
-May include health care, insurance, subsidized housing, and food.
+Material concerning services or proposed services provided by the government for people in need of assistance, such as people in poverty, older adults, people with disabilities, and children.

 Material pertaining to plans, programs, research, exploration, and development of nonmilitary air and outer space.
 Also included is correspondence on the space flights of astronauts.

 Spanish Civil War, 1936-1939

 Material relating to the Spanish Civil War, fought in Spain from 1936 to 1939, between the Republicans and the Nationalists, ending with a victory for the Nationalists and a new dictator of Spain for 36 years, Francisco Franco.